micahwoods/micahwoods.github.io/_posts/2018-08-03-after-17-inches-rain-how-much-k-leached.md

 Is that a big deal?
 Not at all.
 1 g per square meter is equivalent to 0.2 lbs K/1000 ft<sup>2</sup>.
 Two-tenths of a pound.
 That's how much K is missing.

-And I don't include in my calculations the K removed by verticutting (twice, I think, between May 27 and July 17), nor to I include the normal variation in soil test results from the laboratory.
+And I don't include in my calculations the K removed by verticutting (twice, I think, between May 27 and July 17), nor do I include the normal variation in soil test results from the laboratory.
 My conversion between mass and soil test results in ppm is 1 g/m<sup>2</sup> = 6.7 ppm.
 That's the amount unaccounted for, just 7 ppm.

 Not bad.
 It seems that cation exchange capacity is really a thing.